 Figure 8B-8.
-Example of Dynamic Envelope Pavement Markings at Grade Crossings
+Typical Train Dynamic Envelope Pavement Markings

 A note states: "In an effort to simplify the figure to show the dynamic envelope markings, not all pavement markings or other required traffic control devices are shown."

 In the center of the figure, a symbol of a vertical railroad track is shown across the roadway.
 The train dynamic envelope is indicated as an area extending on both sides of the track for an undimensioned distance.
 Vertical white pavement markings that are parallel to the track are shown extending across the roadway at the edges of the dynamic envelope.
-The markings are shown as optional 4-inch white pavement markings.
-The distance from the edge of the pavement marking to the outside edge of the railroad track is noted as: "The distance between the rail and the dynamic envelope pavement marking should be equal to 6 feet unless otherwise advised by the operating railroad or light rail transit agency."
+The markings are shown as a dimension of 100 mm (4 in) wide.
+The distance from the edge of the pavement marking to the outside edge of the railroad track is noted as: "The distance between rail and dynamic envelope pavement marking should be equal to 1.8 m (6 ft) unless otherwise advised by the operating railroad."